schandrachary/AutonomousVehicles/CarND-Traffic-Sign-Classifier-Project/writeup_traffic_sign_recognition.md

 ![alt text][image2]
 ![alt text][image4]

+Although the resolution of the augmented image remains the same, I have introduced rotation and translation, which will be important when the car drives around in the real world and images are captured from an angel.
+When trained on these images, it is expected that the model generalizes for varying images of a particular class, striving for stretch pants solution without having to collect more data.

 A summary statistics of the augmented dataset:

 * The size of augmented training set is 67415